Remi-Coulom/joedb/doc/source/concurrency.rst

 :joedb:`File_Connection`
 ^^^^^^^^^^^^^^^^^^^^^^^^

-:joedb:`File_Connection` creates a connection to a file.
-Here are some typical use cases:
+:joedb:`File_Connection` creates a connection to a file:

  - :joedb:`File_Connection` can be used to make a safe and clean copy of a database that contains a transaction that was not checkpointed, either because the